abumq/easyloggingpp/README.md

 | `EnableLogDispatchCallback (8192)`                     | Enables your install log dispatch callback.
 See [Log Dispatch Callback](#log-dispatch-callback) for details.|
 | `HierarchicalLogging (16384)`                          | Enables hierarchical logging.
 This is not applicable to verbose logging.|

-You can set/unset these flags by using static `el::Helpers::addFlag` and `el::Helpers::removeFlag`.
-You can check to see if certain flag is available by using `el::Helpers::hasFlag`, all these functions take strongly-typed enum `el::LoggingFlag`
+You can set/unset these flags by using static `el::Loggers::addFlag` and `el::Loggers::removeFlag`.
+You can check to see if certain flag is available by using `el::Loggers::hasFlag`, all these functions take strongly-typed enum `el::LoggingFlag`

  > You can set these flags by using `--logging-flags` command line arg.
-If you wish to force to disable this functionality define `_ELPP_DISABLE_LOGGING_FLAGS_FROM_ARG` (You will need to make sure to use `_START_EASYLOGGINGPP(argc, argv)` to configure arguments).
+You need to enable this functionality by defining macro `_ELPP_LOGGING_FLAGS_FROM_ARG` (You will need to make sure to use `_START_EASYLOGGINGPP(argc, argv)` to configure arguments).

  [![top]
 Goto Top](#table-of-contents)